deanebarker/Denina-Sharp/README.md

     Format "The temp in {city} is {temp}."
     Html.Wrap p weather-data

 The first command gets an XML document.
 Since the second command sends the results to a variable named "city," the active text remains the original full XML document which is then still available to the third command.
+(Note that in this case, that XML document is going to be fully parsed twice from the string source, which may or may not work for your situation, performance-wise.
+Remember that filters only pass simple text, not more complex objects.)

-The result of this is:
+The result of this pipeline is:

     <p class="weather-data">The temp in Sioux Falls is 37.</p>